AdityaSeth777/PCC-CS391/4.1 - Single Linked List Operations/Readme.md

+Question -> Implement Singly Linked List and related operations like insertion, deletion, display, reverse and sort in C

 This code implements a singly linked list in C and provides the following operations:

 Insert: This operation inserts a new node at the end of the linked list.
 The user is prompted to enter the data to be inserted.